 In September 2008, the District entered into a long-term sub-lease agreement with the Center through February 2029 for a portion of the debt service payments on the Center's School Lease Revenue Bonds, Series of 2008.
+The payments for each year are based on a proration of the previous market value (40%) and the previous five-year average of average daily members (60%).

-Future minimum sub-lease payments are as follows:
+Future estimated minimum sub-lease payments are as follows: